cohitre/myron-marston/static/dev-blog/_posts/2011-08-29-making-your-gem-warning-free.md

 assumptions that may not be true of every project:

-* It uses a very simple heuristic (`line.include?(current_dir)`) to figure out if VCR is responsible for the error.
-Does ruby always include the current working directory in the output of every error?
+* It uses a very simple heuristic (`line.include?(current_dir)`) to figure out if VCR is responsible for the warning.
+Does ruby always include the current working directory in the output of every warning that originates from code in your current working directory?
   That seems to be the case so far but I have no idea if this is true.
+  [^foot]
 * It assumes that all stderr output is from warnings.
 This is true for my project but may not be true for yours.